Stirling-Tools/Stirling-PDF/README.md

 Stirling PDF makes no outbound calls for any record keeping or tracking.

-All files and PDFs are either purely client side, in server memory only during the execution of the task or within a temporary file only for execution of the task.
-Any file which has been downloaded by the user will have already been deleted from the server by that time.
+All files and PDFs exist either exclusively on the client side, reside in server memory only during task execution, or temporarily reside in a file solely for the execution of the task.
+Any file downloaded by the user will have been deleted from the server by that point.

-Feel free to request any features or bug fixes either in github issues or our [Discord](https://discord.gg/Cn8pWhQRxZ)
+Please feel free to submit feature requests or report bugs either through GitHub issues or on our [Discord](https://discord.gg/Cn8pWhQRxZ)

 ![stirling-home](images/stirling-home.png)